East Alligator River

 You’ll need the right safety equipment for open waters and a boat that’s big enough to handle the coastal conditions – plus a fuel tank big enough to get you back again!

-Fish the magnificent upstream side of Cahills Crossing on a half or full-day tour with Kakadu Tours and Travel.
+Fish the magnificent upstream side of Cahills Crossing on a half or full-day tour with Kakadu Fishing Tours.
 Discover Kakadu’s waterways and wildlife, and have a go at luring a big barra.

 Be Crocwise: Fishing and boating